elastic/rally/docs/race.rst

     percolator  Percolator benchmark based on AOL queries              2000000  102.7 kB           104.9 MB             append-no-conflicts      append-no-conflicts,appe... pmc         Full text benchmark with academic papers from PMC       574199  5.5 GB             21.7 GB              append-no-conflicts      append-no-conflicts,appe...

 The first two columns show the name and a description of each track.
-A track also specifies one or more challenges which basically defines the operations that will be run.
+A track also specifies one or more challenges which describe the workload to run.

 Starting a Race
 ---------------